automationhacks/automationhacks.github.io/_posts/2019-07-28-how-to-setup-a-load-test-via-locust.md

 For this post, we would work with a simple mocked API since testing a live API has its own set of rate-limiting constraints.

-Let&#8217;s see if we can set up a simple mock server to return us an expected response which we could use demo how to create a perf test with locust.
+Let's see if we can set up a simple mock server to return us an expected response which we could use demo how to create a perf test with locust.

 We could have used any of the available mock server libraries but I will be using [Mock server](http://www.mock-server.com/) by James D Bloom which is quite easy to set up and work with any of the available JVM language or JS.